hitsz-ids/Huitong_Course/README.md

-# Huitong_Course
+# High-School-AI-Course
-The repository for Huitong AI course
+The repository for high school AI course